Hanna-Jackson/bumble-bee-climate/README.md

 Floral resource data is already available in the [data_prep/data](https://github.com/Hanna-Jackson/bumble-bee-climate/tree/main/data_prep/data) folder.

 ### Model Runs
-To run the model we first source a file [`11.Prep_For_Run_JAGS.R`](https://github.com/Hanna-Jackson/bumble-bee-climate/blob/main/data_prep/11.Prep_For_Run_JAGS.R) that loads the packages and data that we need to run our model, scales the data and packages it into list called `my.data` that JAGS will use.
+To run the model we first source a file [`11.Prep_For_Run_JAGS.R`](https://github.com/Hanna-Jackson/bumble-bee-climate/blob/main/data_prep/11.Prep_For_Run_JAGS.R) that loads the packages and data (from the [data_prep/saved/for_analysis](https://github.com/Hanna-Jackson/bumble-bee-climate/tree/main/data_prep/saved/for_analysis) file) that we need to run our model, scales the data and packages it into list called `my.data` that JAGS will use.
 <br>
 Next we source the model file (which model file is specified in `args` by `args$model`).
 The models themselves are stored in the [models](https://github.com/Hanna-Jackson/bumble-bee-climate/tree/main/models) folder.